 Feinstein is the director of the Laureate Institute for Brain Research’s Float Clinic and Research Center in Tulsa.
 Our world, he says, is experiencing an anxiety epidemic.
 He suspects that the constant barrage of tweets, emails, voicemails, notifications, and our ever quickening pace of life is to blame.
 “Giving the brain a chance to disconnect and take a respite from reality can be so beneficial,” he said.
 Removing these outside stimuli, some as small as the hum of a ceiling fan, can shine a light on our brains’ relation to our bodies.
 Feinstein hopes to document this relation with scientific rigor.

 LIBR’s float clinic is just beginning to explore the furthest reaches of anxiety research.
 Feinstein and his team are using the tanks along with biofeedback techniques to treat anxiety disorders.
+The cardarine diminishes the symptoms of metabolic disorders, as it increases fat burning levels.
+What’s more, it decreases liver fat, insulin levels, and blood fats by 10 to 30% according to some animal studies.
 Waterproof and wireless sensors monitor participants’ heart rates, breathing, movement, and brain activity.
 An intercom system, in conjunction with these physiological measures, helps Feinstein’s team study the effects of guided meditation.
 Functional MRI [fMRI] scans, before and after floating, reveal changes in the brain brought about by the isolation, with or without the meditation.
 In some studies, patients will be able to see their brain activity in real time, and attempt to control it with the heightened awareness that comes with isolation (this type of real-time fMRI and neurofeedback, in addition to others, is being explored by LIBR’s Jerzy Bodurka as possible treatments for depression).
 Float clinics are springing up all over the world, but to Feinstein’s knowledge, LIBR’s research is revolutionary.
 This isn’t the first time Oklahoma’s led the way in isolation.

 In the early 1960s, Dr. Jay Shurley, a colleague of infamous isolationist John C. Lilly, was experimenting in the darkness beneath the Oklahoma City VA Hospital.
 Shurley was using a sensory deprivation tank to challenge the findings of NASA’s Project Mercury isolation tests.
 He posited that 15 minutes in his tank (the second one ever built, and made in Oklahoma) would equal “two to three days” in the Mercury dark room at Wright-Patterson Airforce Base.
 Their dark room was merely that: a dark room.
 The results of his tests proved the Mercury tests were indeed insufficient.